falaelcom/raw-profiler/README.md

 ==================================================

 - All file paths used by the profiler are relative to the home directory of the user who runs the application.
-- All functions used for profiling are synchronous (`__pfbegin`, `__pfend`, `__pfenabled`).
+- All functions used for profiling (`__pfbegin`, `__pfend`, `__pfenabled`) are synchronous.
-- Writing logs is asynchronous (no thread blocking with IO operations).
+- Writing logs and sending logs to a remote logging server are asynchronous operations.
-- Use multiple profiling buckets to split the profiler output into separate tables / files.
 - Disabling the profiler by deleting/renaming the file `~/__pfenable` will retain all profiling stats and won't delete the `*.log` and `*.now` files.
-Enabling the profiler will continue from where it left off.
+Enabling the profiler will continue from where you left it off.
 - Enabling and disabling the profiler via `~/__pfenable` works only on the application server and not on the remote data collector server.
 On the remote data collector server the `~/__pfenable` file is ignored.
+    - NOTE: This behavior will change with adding the remote configuratrion feature.
 - With local profiling, the loggers use the sorting column, specified in `~/__pfconfig` on the **application** server.
 - With remote profiling, the loggers use the sorting column, specified in `~/__pfconfig` on the **remote data collector server** (in which case the app server sorting column preference is ignored).
-- Multiple applications/node instances can feed towards the same data collector server; different sources will be differentiated based on the feed source server's IP, combined with the feed source server's `sourceKey` setting.
+- Multiple applications/node instances can feed into the same data collector server; different sources will be differentiated based on the feed source server's IP, combined with the `sourceKey` setting of the corresponding application server.
-- When the automatic log file compression and archiving is enabled, the naming of the log files changes from `~/__pflogs/[<app-server-ip>-<source-key>/]bucketKey1.log` to `~/__pflogs/[<app-server-ip>-<source-key>/]<timestamp>-bucketKey1.log`.
-The timestamp is regenerated every time the current log files are moved to a zip file.
-The zip file names correspond to the timestamp of the archived log files and can be used for sorting (zip-files with larger numbers in names are generated later).
-- When the automatic log file compression and archiving is enabled, orphaned log files are archived automatically - hit the logs directory is periodically checked for *.log files with a time stamp in the name that does not match the current time stamp; all such files are zipped to a file named `<timestamp>-orphaned.zip` and deleted.
-- The profiler rereads the configuration file on every profiling hit but no more than once every 5 seconds.
+- The profiler rereads the configuration file on every profiling hit but no more than once every 5 seconds (configurable).

-- When included, the profiler starts its own system and process resources monitoring timer with resolution 5s.
-The collected stats are used profiling, but are also available at any time via `__pf.osResourceStats`:

-	- `__pf.osResourceStats.avgCpu10sec` - OS CPU average for 10 s time window;
-	- `__pf.osResourceStats.avgCpu1min` - OS CPU average for 1 min time window;
-	- `__pf.osResourceStats.avgCpu5min` - OS CPU average for 5 min time window;
-	- `__pf.osResourceStats.avgCpu15min` - OS CPU average for 15 min time window;
-	- `__pf.osResourceStats.psCpuUsage` - {system: 0, user: 0} or the return value of process.cpuUsage(), if this method is supported;
-	- `__pf.osResourceStats.psMemUsage` - the return value of process.memoryUsage();
-	- `__pf.osResourceStats.psUptime` - the return value of process.uptime(),
-	- `__pf.osResourceStats.osUptime` - the return value of os.uptime(),

-All values are updated every 5 seconds.
-Using cached values prevents the nodejs process from exhausting available file descriptors on extremely heavy server loads (every sytem/process resource check is done by reading from a /proc/* or /sys/* or /dev/* file).
-Because of the caching, the RAM deltas reported in log files are no more precise (the 5s update resolution is way too large for a typical profiling hit), but can be informative when profiling long-lasting processes.

-- The data collection proxy accept a second parameter: `sourceKey`.
-If `sourceKey` is set, the data collection server will append a stripped version of this string to the logging subdirectory, e.g. it will use `127.0.0.1-development` instead of the plain `127.0.0.1`.

-- Adds a parameter `logRequestArchivingModulo` to `__pf.createFileLogger` (with default value `25`) and `__pf.createDataCollectorServer` (with default value `100`).
-This value causes the file logger to try to archivate current log files on every `logRequestArchivingModulo`-th logging request rather than on every logging request (previous behavior).

-- Adds automatic orphaned log file archiving (only if archiving is enabled) - on every profiling hit the logs directory is checked for `*.log` files with a time stamp in the name that does not match the current time stamp; all such files are moved to an archive named `<timestamp>-orphaned.zip`.

 - The __pf* public methods never throw exceptions (all exceptions are logged to the console instead).

 TODO